HOW TO USE A SMART METER IN PREPAY MODE TO SAVE MONEY

 SO, DO SMART METERS IN PREPAY MODE SAVE MONEY?

 With smart meters in credit or prepay mode, simply having one will not automatically save you money, but the near real-time energy usage data smart meters offer will help you to make various adjustments that can help cut household costs.
 Find out how smart meter owners have saved between £10-£20 a month.

-Smart meters are also providing the building blocks of a more flexible and resilient energy system fit for the 21st century.
+Smart meters are also helping Britain build a more flexible and resilient energy system fit for the 21st century.
 This could bring consumers, the energy industry and wider economy up to £40 billion of benefits over the next few decades.

 HOW TO USE A SMART METER IN PREPAY MODE